 A walk cycle is a repeating sequence of animation frames that depict a character walking.
 In a walk cycle, the character’s legs move forward and back in a rhythmic pattern, while the upper body and head remain relatively static.

 Walk cycles are a fundamental element of character animation, and are used to create the illusion of a character moving through a scene.
 A well-designed walk cycle can add a lot of realism and personality to a character and is an essential skill for any animator to master.

-How do you reference in animation?
+How do you reference in Walk Cycle animation?

 There are many different ways to walk, and each one looks slightly different.
 You’ll also want to pay attention to the timing and rhythm of a walk cycle.
-It’s important that these aspects be consistent from frame to frame.
+It’s essential that these aspects be consistent from frame to frame.

 In conclusion, the walk cycle animation reference is a great way to improve your animation skills.
 By studying the different movements and poses of the character, you can create a more lifelike and believable animation.
 Be sure to use the resources available to you, such as the walk cycle animation reference, to improve your skills and create better animations.